uraimo/SwiftyGPIO/README.md

 ![](images/banner.jpg)

 ## Summary

-This library provides an easy way to interact with external sensors and devices using digital GPIOs, SPI interfaces, PWM signals and serial ports with Swift on Linux.
+This library provides an easy way to interact with external sensors and devices using digital GPIOs, SPI/I2C interfaces, PWM signals and serial ports with Swift on Linux.

 You'll be able to configure port attributes (direction,edge,active low), read/write the current GPIOs value, use the SPI interfaces (via hardware if your board provides them or using software big-banging SPI), comunicate over a bus with I2C, generate a PWM to drive external displays, servos, leds and more complex sensors, and finally interact with devices that expose UART serial connections using AT commands or custom protocols.
 See the *[libraries](#libraries)* for some device libraries built using SwiftyGPIO.